dioconnoi/FundamentalAnalysis/README.md

 # Fundamental Analysis with Yahoo Finance (WIP)
 By scraping data from Yahoo Finance, a full fundamental analysis can be done on a sector with just the click of a few buttons.
+Some example images can be found in the 'Examples' folder to understand what the script produces.

 ## Functions
 A short description of the available functions within the package: